cloud-barista/cb-ladybug/README.md

 ```
 [NOTE]
-CB-MCKS is currently under development. (the latest release is v0.4.0)
+CB-MCKS is currently under development. (the latest version is 0.5.0 affogato)
 So, we do not recommend using the current release in production.
 Please note that the functionalities of CB-MCKS are not stable and secure yet.
 If you have any difficulties in using CB-MCKS, please let us know.